• Bread Machine

 • Optional – Adding confectioner’s sugar on top of the cinnamon bread is an easy & simple way to turn this sweet quick bread into a holiday treat (because it adds a “wintery” top).
 In addition, if you damaged the top when removing the cinnamon bread from the bread pan, adding some confectioners sugar on top is an easy way to hide any damage.

 • Sweet “Quick Bread” Setting Details – According to Wikipedia and most bakers, this cinnamon bread is a type of “quick bread” (that uses baking soda/powder instead of yeast).
-Unfortunately, this term (quick bread) has led to a lot of confusion because bread machine manufacturers often use similar setting names to make rapid/express/quick sandwich-type breads (with yeast) as well as completely different dessert-type quick breads (i.e. cinnamon bread & banana bread) with baking powder/soda.
+Unfortunately, this term (quick bread) has led to a lot of confusion because bread machine manufacturers often use similar setting names to make rapid/express/quick sandwich-type breads (with yeast) as well as completely different dessert-type quick breads (e.g. cinnamon bread & banana bread) with baking powder/soda.

 • IMPORTANT – Make sure to use the specific setting on your bread machine designed for SWEET QUICK BREADS/CAKES.
 Read your manual!
-This setting is for sweet quick bread recipes (i.e. cinnamon bread or banana bread) that use baking soda/powder (and not yeast).
+This setting is for sweet quick bread recipes (e.g. cinnamon bread or banana bread) that use baking soda/powder (and not yeast).

 • Be aware that the setting name used for moist cinnamon bread recipes can vary by bread machine manufacturer.
-Here are some examples of the setting names used to make quick breads (i.e. this cinnamon bread or banana bread) on various bread machines – the Sunbeam Breadmaker 5891 uses the “Quick” setting, the Hamilton Beach Bread Maker 29881 uses the “Quick” setting, the Black & Decker BOOONJBYXO Bread Maker uses the “Quick Bread” setting, the Breadman 2lb.
+Here are some examples of the setting names used to make quick breads (e.g. this cinnamon bread or banana bread) on various bread machines – the Sunbeam Breadmaker 5891 uses the “Quick” setting, the Hamilton Beach Bread Maker 29881 uses the “Quick” setting, the Black & Decker BOOONJBYXO Bread Maker uses the “Quick Bread” setting, the Breadman 2lb.
 Professional Bread Maker (BK1050S) uses the “Quick Bread” setting, the Zojirushi BB-PAC20 Bread Maker uses the “Cake” setting and the Cuisinart CBK-100 Bread Maker uses the “Cake/Quick Bread” setting.
 Therefore, you must check your bread machine’s instructions for the exact setting name used to make this cinnamon bread by your specific bread machine model.

-• However, be aware that some bread machine models have only a limited number of settings and may NOT have a setting that can be used for sweet quick breads (i.e. cinnamon bread or banana bread).
+• However, be aware that some bread machine models have only a limited number of settings and may NOT have a setting that can be used for sweet quick breads (e.g. cinnamon bread or banana bread).
 These bread machines are primarily focused on making sandwich-type breads.
 For example, the Oster Expressbake Breadmaker, 2-lb.
 Loaf Capacity (model CKSTBRTW20NP) does not have a setting for quick breads such as cinnamon bread or banana bread (the “sweet” and “quick” settings on this model are used for yeast breads).
 However, other Oster models do have a quick bread/cake setting.
 In addition, the Breadman TR444 does not have a setting for quick breads but some of the more advanced Breadman bread machines such as the Breadman 2lb.
 Professional Bread Maker (model BK1050S) do have a quick bread setting.
 Always read your bread machine manual carefully in order to see if your specific bread machine model can make quick breads (check the setting and recipe sections of the manual for definitive examples).

 • You can not use regular sandwich-type bread settings in order to make this moist cinnamon bread.
 For example, the length of the baking cycle often differs.